zekroTJA/shinpuru/docs/sharding/README.md

     total: 5
 ```

+You can also bin your automatically distributed IDs into pools.
+It allows distributing an ID multiple times.
+This is especially usefull if you want to hand over one instance stack to another with zero downtime.
+To do so, just spin up another stack with another `pool` ID.
+Then, all instances ill receive shard IDs starting at `0` again.
+After that, you can shut down the instance on pool `0`, which is also the default pool if not further specified.

 > **Attention:** Manually set IDs will not be registered in the `dgrs` state and will be picked by shards with `autoid` enabled.
 It is generally not recomendet to mix both configuration variants.

 Also, keep in mind that some scheduled functions are only executed on the instance with the shard ID `0`.
 So, you must ensure that there is **only one single** instance with shard ID `0`.
 Otherwise, unexpected behavior might occur.